 total archiveable films: 16

-top 500 films: 6 (Seven Samurai, Rashoman, Ran, Yojimbo, Throne of Blood, Ikiru)
+top 500 films: 6 (Seven Samurai, Rashomon, Ran, Yojimbo, Throne of Blood, Ikiru)

-top 100 films of the decade: 7 (Seven Samurai, Rashoman, Ran, Yojimbo, Throne of Blood, Ikiru, High and Low)
+top 100 films of the decade: 7 (Seven Samurai, Rashomon, Ran, Yojimbo, Throne of Blood, Ikiru, High and Low)

 most overrated: Ikiru is the choice.
 It’s #112 on TSPDT and that’s #3 for Kurosawa.
 I have it at #453 of all-time and #6 when ranked amongst his oeuvre.
 I love the film (simply overrated because of the lofty consensus ranking) but I find the unending wailing by the bureaucracy in the last 30 minutes or so tough to get through.
 I just wish it wasn’t there or it wasn’t emphasized so much.

 most underrated : Yojimbo.
 TSPDT has it as #399 and I have it at #273.
 I have no idea how to explain how TSPDT underrates this film and its remake (Leone’s Fistful of Dollars) so much.
 It’s probably Kurosawa’s most accessible and enjoyable film and it’s still packed with directorial flair and one of Mifune’s best performances.
 The sequel, Sanjuro, isn’t nearly as good, but is still entertaining (simple Recommend/archiveable for me).
 A runner up for underrated here is Hidden Fortress probably best remembered now as the film that launched or most heavily influenced Star Wars.
 It isn’t in the TSPDT top 1000 or Kurosawa top 12 and that’s wrong.